 This section focuses on how to leverage your application server while providing a new presentation tier that will use straight HTML.
-This section assumes that you're familiar with the material covered in Chapter 31, "Internet-Enabling Your Applications with WebBroker" of Delphi 5 Developer's Guide, which is on this book's CD-ROM.
+This section assumes you're familiar with the material covered in Chapter 31, "Internet-Enabling Your Applications with WebBroker."
 Using this method, you're introducing another layer into your architecture.
-WebBroker acts as the client to the application server and repackages this data into HTML that will be displayed on the browser.
+The WebBroker acts as the client to the application server and repackages this data into HTML that will be displayed on the browser.
 You also lose some of the benefits of working with the Delphi IDE, such as the lack of data-aware controls.
 However, this is a very viable option for allowing access to your data in a simple HTML format.

-After creating a WebBroker Application and a WebModule, you simply place a TDispatch Connection and TClientDataset on the WebModule.
+After creating a WebModule, you simply place a TDispatchConnection and TClientDataset on the WebModule.
 Once the properties are filled in, you can use a number of different methods to translate this data into HTML that will eventually be seen by the client.

 One valid technique would be to add a TDatasetTableProducer linked to the TClientDataset of interest.
 From there, the user can click a link and go to an edit page, where she can edit the data and apply the updates.
-See Listings 21.7 and 21.8 for a sample implementation of this technique.
+See Listings 32.3 and 32.4 for a sample implementation of this technique.

-LISTING 21.7 HTML for Editing and Applying Updates
+LISTING 32.3 HTML for Edit and Apply Updates

 '''

 <form action="<#SCRIPTNAME>/updaterecord" method="post">

 EmpNo: <#EMPNO>

 <input type="hidden" name="EmpNo" value=<#EMPNO>>

 Last Name:

-Last Name:
+Last Name: Last Name:Last Name:Last Name:Last Name:Last Nam

-<t/tr><t/tr><t/tr>First Name:

-First Name:

-<t/toolbacktrianglession/put type="text" name="FirstName" value=<#FIRSTNAME>>

 '''

 '''

 Hire Date:

-<input type="text" name="HireDate" size="8" value=<#HIREDATE>>
+<input type="text" name="HireDate" size="8"

+value=<#HIREDATE>>

 Salary:

 <input type="text" name="Salary" size="8" value=<#SALARY>>

 Vacation:

 <input type="text" name="Vacation" size="4" value=<#VACATION>>

 <input type="submit" name="Submit" value="Apply Updates">

 <input type="Reset">

 </form>

 '''

-LISTING 21.8 Code for Editing and Applying Updates
+LISTING 32.4 Code for Edit and Apply Updates

 '''

 unit WebMain;

 interface

 uses

 Windows, Messages, SysUtils, Classes, HTTPApp, DBWeb, Db, DBClient,

 MConnect, DSProd;

 type

 TWebModule1 = class(TWebModule)

 dcJoin: TDCOMConnection;

 cdsJoin: TClientDataSet;

 dstpJoin: TDataSetTableProducer;

 dsppJoin: TDataSetPageProducer;

 ppSuccess: TPageProducer;

 ppError: TPageProducer;

 procedure WebModuleBeforeDispatch(Sender: TObject;

 Request: TWebRequest; Response: TWebResponse; var Handled: Boolean);

 procedure WebModule1waListAction(Sender: TObject; Request: TWebRequest;

 Response: TWebResponse; var Handled: Boolean);

 procedure dstpJoinFormatCell(Sender: TObject; CellRow,

 CellColumn: Integer; var BgColor: THTMLBgColor;

 var Align: THTMLAlign; var VAlign: THTMLVAlign; var CustomAttrs,

 CellData: String);

+procedure WebModule1waEditAction(Sender: TObject; Request: TWebRequest;

+Response: TWebResponse; var Handled: Boolean);

 '''